JATOS/JATOS_docs/versioned_docs/version-3.9.1/Run_your_study/Run-your-Study-with-Study-Links.md

 ![Study Links page screenshot](/img/v39x/study_links_6.png)

-How to connect to MTurk and create study links is described in its own page: [Connect to Mechanical Turk](Connect-to-Mechanical-Turk.html).
+How to connect to MTurk and add study links is described in its own page: [Connect to Mechanical Turk](Connect-to-Mechanical-Turk.html).

 ## Study Entry Page